 The Public Diplomacy Council was founded in 1988 as the Public Diplomacy Foundation.
 It evolved to serve and advocate public diplomacy as a part of statecraft and an academic discipline.

 In 2001, the Foundation joined with The George Washington University’s School of Media and Public Affairs and Elliott School of International Affairs to establish the Public Diplomacy Institute, which is now the Institute for Public Diplomacy and Global Communication.
 The Foundation changed its name to the Public Diplomacy Council and became a membership organization with an elected board of directors.

-The Council maintains close ties with the Public Diplomacy Alumni Association (PDAA) whose president is an ex-officio member of the Council’s board of directors.
+The Council maintains close ties with the Public Diplomacy Association of America (PDAA) whose president is an ex-officio member of the Council’s board of directors.
 We work cooperatively with George Washington University, American University and the University of Southern California.
 We also collaborate with the American Foreign Service Association, the American Council of Ambassadors, and other professional organizations.